Digital Nomad Life in India

 What do people find most challenging about the culture in India?

 "The status of women - despite equality being spoken about, it's clearly not reached everywhere and every strata of the society.
 I've been harassed in Delhi and here in Mussoorie, and the fact that as a white woman I'm stereotyped, and thus don't feel safe walking alone, is awkward.
-Wearing local clothes and speaking some Hindi helps, but not always enough," remarked one member in Mussoorie.
+Wearing local clothes and speaking some Hindi helps, but not always enough," explained one expat living in Mussoorie, India.

 What residency documents or visas did I need if I will be in India for a while?